cedricg-mirror/reflexions/README.md

 While not perfect, Reflexions is designed to defeat most of the 'traditionnal' EDR evesion technics used by malicious codes as demonstrated with [BruteRatel](https://cedricg-mirror.github.io/2025/03/21/BruteRatelReflexionsAnalysis.html)

 Reflexions also comes with several handy features like :
+- Embedded function prototype from hundreds of Microsoft Win32 API
 - Attempting to dump any file created by the supervised code
 - Redirecting network communications to specified IP
 - Undetectable breakpoints on user API